Product Discovery: Start a Little Slower, Ship Much Faster

 The Cost of Skipping Discovery

 Every shortcut at the beginning eventually becomes expensive.
 For web agencies and product teams, that cost shows up as missed deadlines, higher development bills, and frustrated stakeholders.
+The pattern is so consistent that Barry Boehm quantified it in 1981: a change caught during requirements costs roughly 1 unit; the same change caught in production costs 100.
+Forty years of software projects have kept proving the curve right.

 Cost of Change — skipping product discovery leads to exponential rework